-- As a result of the assessment the IAQ should provide for a safe work environment. - All three classrooms had readings of carbon dioxide of over 1,000 ppm at times during the day.
+- As a result of the assessment the IAQ should provide for a safe work environment. - Classrooms 133, 240 and 254 had readings of carbon dioxide of over 1,000 ppm at times.
 These levels are not unsafe for occupants but may provide for an uncomfortable environment.
-It is recommended that the District inspect the schools HVAC systems and open the dampers further to allow more fresh air into the classroom.
-As well the District should make sure that no screens over the dampers are plugged that would prevent the HVAC unit from pulling in fresh outside air.
+It is recommended that the District inspect the schools HVAC systems and open the dampers further to allow more fresh air into the classroom. - Classroom 268 had elevated temperatures over the weekend.
+The District may want to inspect the programming on the HVAC zone to help with cost savings on heating the building.